-Thomas has been presenting this course for the past 20 years.
-There will be contributions from a Doula (birth assistant) or Midwife, and from several Babies and Children.
+Thomas has been presenting this course for the past 30 years.
+There will be contributions from a Midwife, and from several Babies and Children.
 The course will also include:

 Video footage of several Births